pathey/pathey/README.md

 ## Hi there!
-My name is Peter Athey and I am a graduate student as SDSU.
+My name is Peter Athey and I am a graduate student at SDSU.

 I have experience in data analysis, machine learning, and embedded systems.